marick/ecto-test-dsl-guide/README.md

            date: ~D[2000-01-10], days_since_2000: 9]
 ```

-Do different examples have to keep saying that the resulting `changeset` has values the same as in the params?
-Or that the `date` is the `Date` version of `date_string`?
-These things are true for all \(valid\) examples, so why repeat them in each one?
+Does each example have to say that the resulting
+`changeset` has values the same as in the params?
+Or that the `date`
+is the `Date` version of `date_string`?
+These things are true for all
+\(valid\) examples, so why repeat them in each one?

 In fact, you don't.
-Later, you'll learn how to state such facts once and only once.
-After that, lines 2 through 4 above could completely go away.
+Later, you'll learn how to state such facts once
+and only once.
+After that, lines 2 through 4 above could completely go
+away.
 The same changeset checks would be generated for you.

 ## Validation failures